Hokey Wolf: Season 1 (1960)

+Season 2 (1961)

 Home media

 The episodes Tricks and Treats and Castle Hassle are on the DVD Hanna-Barbera 25 Cartoon Collection, part of The Best of Warner Bros. collection series.

 Further appearances

 Hanna-Barbera series

 While the initial series ended in December 1961, Hokey Wolf went on to appear in four other animated Hanna-Barbera series alongside other classic characters.
 These were as follows: